A pile of fresh whole beets with a message overlay that reads: 'curious dog person: Can dogs eat beets?'

 Kidney Stones

-Beets are high in oxalates, which can contribute to the formation of kidney stones in dogs prone to them.
-Consult your vet if your dog has any kidney issues before feeding beets.
+Beets are relatively high in oxalates, which can contribute to the formation of kidney stones in dogs prone to them.
+Consult your vet if your dog has experienced kidney issues before feeding beets.

 Sugar Content

-Beets are relatively high in natural sugars compared to other vegetables.
-Dogs with diabetes or weight concerns should only eat beets in small amounts.
+Beets are somewhat high in natural sugars compared to other vegetables.
+Dogs with diabetes or weight concerns should only eat beets in small to moderate amounts.

 Allergies or Sensitivities